tldr-pages/tldr/pages/common/exercism.md

 > Command-interface for downloading and solving problems on exercism.org.
 > More information: <https://exercism.org/docs/using/solving-exercises/working-locally>.

-- Configure exercism with application token and preferred workspace:
+- Configure application token and preferred workspace for Exercism:

 `exercism configure --token={{your-application-token}} --workspace={{/path/to/preferred/workspace}}`